-When it comes to centerless grinding, the following words always come up: multifunctionality, precision roundness, tight tolerance, perfect polish, and excellent surface finish.
+When it comes to precision centerless grinding, the following words always come up: multifunctionality, precision roundness, tight tolerance, perfect polish, and excellent surface finish.

 But how do you effectively achieve the perfect bar?